Damming/2018_Group_14/README.md

 ### Usage
 #### Install ansible
+* If you are going to rerun the playbook, please delete the created keypair in AWS console.
 Run prepared_localhost.sh.
 This Shell Script will install Ansible and Boto in the current system.
 Then, a Ansible playbook used to create a new AWS KeyPair will be created.
 The new KeyPair is ~/.ssh/keypairForAnsible.yem.
 Parameters are aws_access_key_id, aws_secret_access_key, region.
+Please have a look at the 'IMPORTANT' below first!
 > bash <(curl -s https://raw.githubusercontent.com/Damming/MapData/master/prepared_localhost.sh) aws_access_key_id aws_secret_access_key region

 For example your aws_access_key_id is 'aaaa' and your aws_secret_access_key is 'bbbb' and you want to create the new instance in us-west-2, then run:
 > bash <(curl -s https://raw.githubusercontent.com/Damming/MapData/master/prepared_localhost.sh) aaaa bbbb us-west-2

 #### Run playbook
+* IMPORTANT - If you did not create instance in us-west-2, then you need to change the value of image (line 33) and reigon (line 35) before run the script.
+A feasible way is to edit the file directly in Github page and then click raw, use the address replace the address below.

 > curl https://raw.githubusercontent.com/Damming/MapData/master/prepared_new_instance.yml | ansible-playbook prepared_new_instance.yml

 ### Test